yoshi47/cs50FinalProject/README.md

 #### This app allows you to get a quick estimate of your trip.
 You can easily see how much you need for your trip.

 #### Place names are complemented using autocomplete, but will not be available if the API limit is exceeded.
-If this
-happens, please try to enter the name of the prefecture first.
-If this happens, please try to enter the name of the prefecture first, or the name of a place with the same name in a different place than you expected will be used.
+#### If this happens, please try to enter the name of the prefecture first.
+#### If this happens, please try to enter the name of the prefecture first, or the name of a place with the same name in a different place than you expected will be used.

+##### sorry
 #### I don't think so, but if the API requests reach the limit, this app will not work.
 Please wait until the next month.

 ## Technologies used